 In what areas does the Burdekin Shire carry out certification work?

-The Burdekin Shire building inspectors carry out certification work anywhere in Queensland including our local shire.
+The Burdekin Shire building inspectors carry out certification work within the Burdekin region

 How long does it take to get a Building Permit approval?

-We offer a fast approval process with a turn-around-time on properly made applications ranging between four to seven business days.
+We offer a fast approval process with a turn-around-time on properly made applications within 10 business day.